Ferris Wheel (1893): Demolition and disposition

 After the 1904 World's Fair closed on December 1, 1904, no purchasers were found who would pay for the relocation of the great Ferris Wheel, despite many efforts.
 It was finally destroyed by controlled demolition using dynamite on May 11, 1906 (18 months after the fair closed), to be sold for scrap.
 This was necessary because the contract with the city of St. Louis required the "restoration of Forest Park."

 In 2007, a magnetic survey using a cesium magnetometer indicated that a long, steel or iron object (presumed to be the axle) was buried under a major street roughly 200 ft from where the wheel was demolished.
 It has not yet been excavated.

-Since 2000, other published documents and research into original papers (from the Chicago House Wrecking Company, c.1904-1906) indicate that the axle was taken back to Chicago, where it was eventually cut up for scrap when oxy-acetylene torches improved sufficiently to cut the hardened steel axle up for scrap.
+Since 2000, other published documents and research into original papers (from the Chicago House Wrecking Company, c.1904–1906) indicate that the axle was taken back to Chicago, where it was eventually cut up for scrap when oxy-acetylene torches improved sufficiently to cut the hardened steel axle up for scrap.
 These references include Norman Anderson's book Ferris Wheels: An Illustrated History, several unpublished CHWC letters and documents, an article by Leo Harris (grandson of the CHWC's Treasurer) who wrote that "...the giant axle of the wheel was returned to the yards of the CHWC, where it remained until it was cut up for its steel content at the beginning of World War I", and an article published on February 1, 1907, in the Clinton (IL) Register, indicating, "The last of the Ferris Wheel has been taken away...
 It was found necessary to blow off the flanges from the axle ... before it could be loaded on a (railroad) car".

+Lasting legacy

+Although the original Ferris Wheel was demolished, a new wheel lives on in Chicago at Navy Pier, with structural similarities and inspiration from Ferris's original wheel.
+Similar to the Chicago wheel, this Ferris wheel gives participants a 10- to 20-minute ride in an enclosed cart at a similar height to the original.

+The original Chicago Navy Pier Ferris Wheel was modeled off of the Chicago Ferris Wheel and set on July 1, 1995, with 40 cars fitting six passengers in each one.
+The now Centennial wheel has enclosed cars at an elevated height closer to the original Chicago Wheel.